 In the Roaring Twenties, some antiquarians, like Gerard Fowke, were nearing the end of their careers, anthropologists like Henry Field were in their prime, and others, like Carlyle Smith, were just getting interested in archaeology but would make their mark digging in the Dirty Thirties and beyond.

-Here you’ll soon find the goods on the major and minor characters of the Jazz Age.
-We cover adventurers of all kinds, explorers scientific and cultural, and well as some characters with more dubious motives and sketchy accomplishments.
+Here you’ll find the goods on the major and minor characters of the Jazz Age.
+I cover adventurers of all kinds, explorers scientific and cultural, and well as some characters with more dubious motives and sketchy accomplishments.

 Read about the Adventurers